carvingCode/strum/README.md

-# strum
+# strum: a plucky little pattern sequencer

-Plucky little pattern sequencer for monome norns.
+For monome norns.
 Updated for norns v2.x.

 "Full moon shines so bright, Stars in its vicinity, All but disappear"